Sorrentino Cinematographer Calls Film School "Absurd," Touts Digital

 Bigazzi just finished shooting the latest Sorrentino film, Youth, which stars Michael Caine, Harvey Keitel, Rachel Weisz, Jane Fonda and Paul Dano.
 The film was shot in Switzerland with some parts in Venice.
 "It was one of the most tiring movies of my life.
 We shot something like 35 to 40 shots a day, with three cameras," Bigazzi tells The Hollywood Reporter.

 "We like to shoot fast, because if you lose time, you lose the concentration, the reality," he says.
 "We need to go fast, faster and faster.
 I'm very happy about that.
 We get a better product when the pressure is on.
 If you lose time in lighting, in thinking and in discussion, you lose the reality and destroy the acting."

-The Early Years is currently in postproduction and will be released next year.
+Youth is currently in postproduction and will be released next year.